open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/_index.md

 OpenTelemetry Spring Boot starter:

-- Natively uses the OpenTelemetry API, OpenTelemetry SDK and the OpenTelemetry semantic conventions
+- Natively uses the OpenTelemetry API, OpenTelemetry SDK, and the OpenTelemetry semantic conventions
 - Supported by the OpenTelemetry community (governed by the CNCF / Linux Foundation)